Can a buyer back out of a contract? If so, what options does the seller have?

 Once a home sale has moved to the escrow phase — a few days before the closing, when closing statements have gone out — it can be more challenging for a prospective buyer to walk away from a sale.
 If a buyer chooses not to close at this late stage, they’re more likely to face consequences.

-If the buyer has no contingencies left to void the contract, and decides not to sign, the buyer is likely in default of the contract,” says Rodgers.
+If the buyer has no contingencies left to void the contract, and [still] decides not to sign, the buyer is likely in default of the contract,” says Rodgers.
 “This could mean loss of deposit, but it could even go beyond that.”

 “The buyer and their Realtor must be aware of when their inspection, financing and appraisal deadlines are slated to expire, and act accordingly with the proper documentation to formally cancel,” says Jen Horner of Masters Utah Real Estate.
 “If the proper channels are followed and the buyer has not allowed any of their earnest funds to go nonrefundable, their earnest deposit would be returned back to them in full.”

-Why do buyers back out?
+Why might buyers back out?

 - Due to home-inspection findings: Often, the “nitty-gritty of the house is unknown to a buyer until a home inspection is done,” says Chase Michels of the Michels Group at Compass in Hinsdale, Illinois.
 As long as there’s an inspection contingency in place, “if any major issues come up during the inspection that the buyer was not made aware of during the homebuying process, they can walk away clean from the contract and will receive their earnest money back.”